poojabhat1690/3-GAmES/README.md

    Also download the intron, exon and refFlat annotations from the ucsc genome browser.
 Further processing has been done using the script : pipeline/pre-processing/getAnnotations.Rmd

+ ### Annotations from ENSEMBL:
+ Can be downloaded as a gff file from ensembl and processed.

  #### Annotations from ENSEMBL retreived from biomaRt